Recruiting Paid Election Inspectors

-Each year the City of Portage recruits individuals interested in serving the community by becoming a paid Election Worker.
-Training is required before working one's first election and once every two years thereafter.
+The City of Portage is seeking individuals interested in serving the community by becoming a paid Election Inspector.
+Training is required before working an election and then bi-annually.
 Training is typically 2-1/2 hours, held during the two weeks prior to the election in a morning or afternoon session.
-All workers receive $20 for attending a training session.
-To be eligible to serve as an election worker, one must be a registered voter in the State of Michigan.
+All workers receive $20 for attending their new worker or bi-annual training session.
+To be eligible to serve as an Election Worker, one must be a registered voter in the State of Michigan.

-Individuals interested in becoming an election worker may complete the election worker application (PDF).
-Applications may be saved electronically and submitted via email to Human Resources.
-Applications may also be submitted via fax to (269) 329-4520 or returned to:
+Individuals interested in becoming an election worker may complete the application at City Hall or Download the election worker application (PDF).
+Applications can be submitted via email to Human Resources, by fax (269) 329-4520 or returned to:

 City of Portage